kstenerud/concise-encoding/cbe-specification.md

 #### Zero Chunk

 The chunk header 0x00 indicates a chunk of length 0 with continuation 0, effectively terminating any array.
-It's no coincidence that 0x00 also acts as the null terminator for strings in C. An encoder may use this feature to artificially null-terminate strings in order to create immutable-friendly zero-copy documents that support c-style string implementations.
+It's no coincidence that 0x00 also acts as the null terminator for C-style strings.
+An encoder may use this feature to artificially null-terminate strings in order to create immutable-friendly zero-copy documents that support C-style string implementations.

     [90 20 m i s u n d e r s t a n d i n g ...]